Two-dimensional categorified Hall algebras: Introduction

 \subsection{Historical background on CoHAs}

 For completeness, we include a review of the literature around two-dimensional CoHAs.

-The first instances\footnote{To be best of the authors' knowledge, the first circle of ideas around two-dimensional CoHAs can be found in an unpublished manuscript by Grojnowski \cite{Grojnowski_affinizing}.} of two-dimensional CoHAs can be traced back to the works of Schiffmann and Vasserot \cite{SV_elliptic, SV_Langlands}.
-Seeking for a ``geometric Langlands dual algebra'' of the (classical) Hall algebra of a curve\footnote{By (classical) Hall algebra of a curve we mean the Hall algebra associated with the abelian category of coherent sheaves on a smooth projective curve defined over a finite field.
+The first instances\footnote{To the best of the authors' knowledge, the first circle of ideas around two-dimensional CoHAs can be found in an unpublished manuscript by Grojnowski \cite{Grojnowski_affinizing}.} of two-dimensional CoHAs can be traced back to the works of Schiffmann and Vasserot \cite{SV_elliptic, SV_Langlands}.
+Seeking for a ``geometric Langlands dual algebra'' of the (classical) Hall algebra of a curve\footnote{By the (classical) Hall algebra of a curve we mean the Hall algebra associated with the abelian category of coherent sheaves on a smooth projective curve defined over a finite field.
 As explained in \cite{Schiffmann_Lectures_II}, conjecturally this algebra can be realized by using the Lusztig's category (such a conjecture is true in the genus zero and one case, for example).}, the authors were lead to introduce a convolution algebra structure on the (equivariant) $G_0$-theory of the cotangent stack $\sfT^\ast \mathscr{R}ep( \calQ_g )$.
 Here $\mathscr{R}ep( \calQ_g )$ is the stack of finite-dimensional representations of the quiver $\calQ_g$ with one vertex and $g$ loops.
 When $g=1$, the corresponding associative algebra is isomorphic to a positive part of the elliptic Hall algebra.
-A study of the representation theory of the elliptic Hall algebra by using its CoHA description was initiated in \cite{SV_elliptic} and pursued by Negut \cite{Negut_qAGT} in connection with gauge theory and deformed vertex algebras.
+A study of the representation theory of the elliptic Hall algebra by using its CoHA description was initiated in \cite{SV_elliptic} and pursued by Negu\c{t} \cite{Negut_qAGT} in connection with gauge theory and deformed vertex algebras.

-The extension of this construction to any quiver and, at the same time, to Borel-Moore homology theory and more generally to any oriented Borel-Moore homology theory was shown e.g. in \cite{YZ_CoHA}.
+The extension of this construction to any quiver and, at the same time, to Borel--Moore homology theory and more generally to any oriented Borel--Moore homology theory was shown e.g. in \cite{YZ_CoHA}.
 Note that $\sfT^\ast \mathscr{R}ep(\calQ)$ is equivalent to the stack of finite-dimensional representations of the \textit{preprojective algebra $\Pi_\calQ$ of $\calQ$}.
 For this reason, sometimes this CoHA is called the \textit{CoHA of the preprojective algebra of $\calQ$}.